rolux/gtamaplib-vc/README.md

 ## Notes

+Inspired by prior work from Neutral_State on the GTA VI Mapping Discord.

 Please keep in mind that v1.0.0 is pre-release software.
 Some parts may change quickly, others may still be unfinished.

 **gtamaplib-vc** was written by Codex.
 The quality and readability of the code will reflect this.